wttech/Sling-Query/README.md

 ## External resources

 * See the [Apache Sling website](http://sling.apache.org/) for the Sling reference documentation.
 Apache Sling, Apache and Sling are trademarks of the [Apache Software Foundation](http://apache.org).
+* Method names, selector syntax and some parts of documentation are inspired by the [jQuery](http://jquery.com/) library.